OctopusDeploy/blog/blog/2020-08/octopus-release-2020-3/index.md

 ![Streamlined process editor](streamlined-process-editor.png "width=500")

-As a part of our [Config as Code](https://octopus.com/roadmap#pipeline-as-code) feature, we've updated our process editor to makes it easier to automate your deployments and runbooks.
+As a part of our [Config as Code](https://octopus.com/roadmap#pipeline-as-code) feature, we’ve updated our process editor to makes it easier to automate your deployments and runbooks.
 You can now edit your entire process, including updating multiple steps and save all your changes with a single click.
 Previously, you needed to save your changes for each step over and over, which could be frustrating for larger updates.
 This is no longer required as Octopus now tracks all your changes and allows you to save once.

-Try it yourself, and I think you'll find it's a far more natural editing experience.
+Try it yourself, and I think you’ll find it’s a far more natural editing experience.

 ## Octopus Linux Docker image (Early access) {#octopus-linux-docker-image}

 ![Octopus Linux Docker image](octopus-linux-image.png "width=500")

 Last year, we shifted our Octopus Cloud service from Windows-based virtual machines to [Linux-based containers running in Kubernetes](https://octopus.com/blog/octopus-cloud-v2-why-kubernetes).
 We undertook this change to reduce our running costs and increase the performance and scalability of the service.
-This solution has been running for almost 12 months, and we're very happy with the result.
+This solution has been running for almost 12 months, and we’re very happy with the result.

 We made this shift for ourselves, but we also envisioned our customers self-hosting Octopus with our Docker images.
-Therefore, we're excited to announce early access to our Octopus Deploy docker images, which are based on the same code that powers our Octopus Cloud.
+Therefore, we’re excited to announce early access to our Octopus Deploy docker images, which are based on the same code that powers our Octopus Cloud.
 These images allow Linux users to self-host Octopus on their operating system of choice.

 Checkout our [DockerHub repository](https://hub.docker.com/r/octopusdeploy/octopusdeploy) to get started, and I highly recommend following the **Learn More** link to find more detailed instructions and a thorough example.

 **NOTE**: Our Docker images are available as an early release; we expect a few bugs and rough edges, and we do not support this version for production deployments.
-That said, we're keen for feedback so please kick the tires and contact our [support team](https://octopus.com/support) with any comments or issues.
+That said, we’re keen for feedback so please kick the tires and contact our [support team](https://octopus.com/support) with any comments or issues.

 [Learn more](/blog/2020-08/introducing-linux-docker-image/index.md)